Doug Nash: Racing career

 Nash and Bronco Buster were popular on the match racing circuit, until NHRA banned aluminum chassis (in favor of steel) and Jeep and pickup bodies, following the success of Gene Conway in the hemi Jeep Destroyer, in 1967.

 After racing

 When Nash retired from drag racing, he opened Doug Nash Equipment & Engineering.
 At the beginning he developed engine prototypes for major U.S. carmakers.
 Later, he designed and manufactured a series of four- and five-speed racing transmissions, known for straight-cut spur gears and crash shifts, and for which he is now best known.
 These were so successful, he was approached by Chevrolet to provide his "4+3" transmission—a four-speed manual with automatic overdrive on the top with three gears—on the 1984 through 1988 Corvettes.

-He also had an interest in antique toy trains.
+Nash also had an interest in antique toy trains.

 Family

 Nash was married to Lesli Diane.
 They lived for a while in the Cayman Islands, then moved to the Florida Keys, opening a boat rental business with his brother, Dan.

-He had a daughter, Noelle, and two granddaughters, Emmeline and Violet.
+Nash had a daughter, Noelle, and two granddaughters, Emmeline and Violet.